Deploy a distributed system on AWS

 We install Apache Spark on our EC2 cluster and make it work with our Apache Cassandra instances in resilience.
 We will take a standard configuration which allows to elect a Master who will then distribute his jobs among the Workers.
 The election of the primary master is managed by Zookeeper.

 We download Spark and extract it.
 Then, we add the necessary environment variables.
-The configuration details must be set in spark-env.sh, for the masters:
+The configuration details must be set in spark-env.sh

 For the workers, this configuration must be set: